The Theory of Political Coalitions

-Use of Game Theory
+Use of game theory

-Out of the varied models of game theory, Riker asserts that those involving the number of players are the most in understanding society.
+Out of the varied models of game theory, Riker asserts that those involving the number of players are the most in understanding society [incomplete: the most ___ ?].
 In particular, Riker bases his primary examination and discussion of game theory to zero-sum situations involving three-or-more-person games (more easily known as n-player or, as Riker calls it, n-person games).
 He justifies this on the grounds that in n-person games the main activity of the players is to select not only strategies, but partners.
 Compared to one or two person games where maximum gain is the only thing sought, n-person games involve the potential for parallelism of interests.
 Conflict does exist, especially when the game is zero-sum, but there is now also an additional possibility for alliance and collusion.

 Riker points to two main concepts devised by John Von Neumann and Oscar Morgenstern as being an important limit on the potential coalitions in a n-person game.
 These are the characteristic function and the imputation concept.
 The characteristic function is the statement of the total payment to each coalition possible in the game.
 Riker points to it as significant as, when comparing the lists of payments to potential coalitions, the least profitable coalitions will not be considered by players.
 The imputation concept refers to the specific list of payments to each player in a given structure of coalitions.
 The key thing Riker points out for this concept is that while there is generally a very large number of possible coalitions, only some of these possibilities will be considered by players due to some being more advantageous for the coalition members than others.
 The importance of this, Riker says, is that, "if one can put limitations on the ... imputations that will be seriously considered by the players, then one also puts limitations on the process of coalition making- inasmuch as imputations are related to particular partitions into coalitions."

-Size Principle and Minimal Size Coalitions
+Size principle and minimal size coalitions

 In his book Riker uses some notions from game theory to derive a fundamental principle concerning the size of coalitions.
 Specifically, he derived the following statement from the notions examined.
 "In n-person, zero sum games, where side-payments are permitted, where players are rational, and where they have perfect information, only minimum winning coalitions occur."
 Riker builds on this to form a descriptive statement, or sociological law as he puts it, about the natural world which embodies his size principle.
 He states this as, "in social situations similar to n-person, zero-sum games with side-payments, participants create coalitions just as large as they believe will ensure winning and no larger."

 In a five-party system, if, after a general election, this representation is given: